 In most cases, your belt tension won't need to be adjusted to accommodate a 13" rear shock.
-There is an acceptable variance in belt tension, meaning the swingarm can move up and down a given amount without negatively effecting belt tension.
+There is an acceptable variance in belt tension, meaning the swingarm can move up and down a given amount without negatively affecting belt tension.
 When you go from a 12" shock to a 13" shock you will still be within this acceptable variance of belt tension.
-With our 13" shocks, we recommend 1" of sag, so in actuality the shocks will sit at a 12" bolt to bolt length when the rider or rider/passenger weight is on the bike.
+With our 13" shocks, we recommend 1" of sag, so in actuality, the shocks will sit at a 12" bolt to bolt length when the rider or rider/passenger weight is on the bike.

 As a side note, if you were to go with a 14" shock, the belt will more than likely need to be re-adjusted to account for swingarm movement outside of the previous range of movement the belt was adjusted for.